cyc-lopes/Portfolio/README.md

 ## MIT xPRO Portfolio.
 This portfolio contains some program projects that I ahve completed during the initial 10 weeks of the Full-Stack Programming Course offered through MIT

+If you would like to check out my portfolio using GitHub opages, please click this link: https://cyc-lopes.github.io/Portfolio/

 ### Description.
 1. PacMan Replicator
 2. Following Eyes Project